mikefncu/ikPaint/README.md

 What is ikPaint?
 ================

 ikPaint is a (light?) modified version of KDE KolourPaint (http://www.kolourpaint.org) compiled for macOS. ikPaint removes all KDE dependencies of KolourPaint and it is compiled using only Qt 5 libraries.
-Some features from the original software were excluded and few new options were added.
+Some features from the original software were excluded and some new options were added.

 Like KolourPaint, ikPaint is a free, easy-to-use paint program.